Dear Sirs,

 From India, Nizamabad

-Therefore, since the total no of regular workmen in the establishment remains less than 100, it need not constitute works committee u/s 3(1) though there are 200 contract labor.
+Therefore, since the total number of regular workmen in the establishment remains less than 100, it need not constitute works committee u/s 3(1) though there are 200 contract labor.

 From India, Salem

-In continuation, I'd also like to add that in view of the absence of the relationship of Employer - Employee between the principal employer and the contract labor engaged by him, for applying the restrictions imposed by the ID Act, 1947 in chapter V-B on service conditions like lay-off, retrenchment,closure etc with reference to the number of workmen in the establishment, the no. of contract labor is not taken into account.
+In continuation, I'd also like to add that in view of the absence of the relationship of Employer-Employee between the principal employer and the contract labor engaged by him, for applying the restrictions imposed by the ID Act, 1947 in chapter V-B on service conditions like lay-off, retrenchment, closure, etc. with reference to the number of workmen in the establishment, the number of contract labor is not taken into account.

 From India, Salem